lge-ros2/cloisim/README.md

 - *You need to run this package in order to publish sensor data in ROS2.*

 - *Run bringup node in '[cloisim_ros](https://github.com/lge-ros2/cloisim_ros)' ros2 packages*

+- Latest version of CLOiSim will support only humble version of ROS2

 - That's it. *Have fun!!!*